ACloudGuru-Resources/community-cbl-may2022/README.md

 This repository represents the completed state of the demo.
 There is only one branch used for this episode.

+## Additional Project

+This repository uses an additional project for deployment.
+You can review this repository here: [COVID API Demo](https://github.com/davidtucker/covid-data-api-demo)

 ## Useful Links

 As you dive into Azure Bicep, here are some links that you may find helpful: